-- Do not donate blood or sperm while you take this medicine and for at least 4 weeks after your last dose.
+- Do not donate blood or sperm while you are taking this medicine and for at least 4 weeks after your last dose.

-- Tell your doctor if you are breastfeeding, or if you have a history of seizures, heart attack, or stroke, bradycardia (slow heartbeat), or HIV infection.
+- Tell your doctor if you are breastfeeding, or if you have bradycardia (slow heartbeat), HIV infection, or a history of seizures, heart attack, or stroke.